Making Sense Of Cents

 Tips For Beginner Bloggers Part 1 – The Basics

-Last Updated: August 3, 2017 BY Michelle Schroeder-Gardner - 127 Comments
+Last Updated: August 3, 2017

-Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
-Please read my disclosure for more info.
+Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
+See my disclosure for more info.

 Check out this list of 8 useful tips for beginner bloggers.
 This is a great list!Last month, I published my post on How To Start a Blog – Tips for a Beginner.
 Don’t get the titles confused, they are extremely similar because I lack any creativity.
 My other post was mainly about how to get going with your blog, and what companies to use to use to actually create your blog (domain, hosting, WordPress, etc.).
 But what about after you already create your blog and want to get going?
 What tips should beginner bloggers know about?